dogatana/honkit-plugin-back-to-top-button/README.md

 ### animation time

-You can specify animation time from bottom to top.
+You can specify animation time to move from bottom to top.
-Default valus is 800 miliseconds.
+Default value is 800 miliseconds.

+`book.json`
 ```js
     "pluginsConfig": {
         "back-to-top-button": {